pmcollins/gumdrop/gumdrop.json/README.md

 The motivation for this library isn't performance, but compile-time safety, and avoidance of annotations.
-As a happy side effect, however, because it doesn't use reflection, this library happens to be many times faster than Google's Gson library at serializing and deserializing JSON.
+As a happy side effect, however, because it doesn't use reflection, this library happens to be many times faster than Google's Gson library at serializing and deserializing to and from JSON.